 Standard Operating Procedures Manual

-The Bylaws of the Synod require the Commission on Constitutional Matters to provide comprehensive procedures manuals for the dispute resolution and expulsion from membership processes in the Handbook of the Synod.
+The Bylaws of the Synod require the Commission on Constitutional Matters, in consultation with the Council of Presidents, to provide comprehensive procedures manuals for the dispute resolution and expulsion from membership processes in the Handbook of the Synod.
 Accordingly, a revised Standard Operating Procedures Manual incorporating 2013 convention bylaw changes has been prepared for Bylaw section 1.10 (Dispute Resolution) after consultation with the Council of Presidents of the Synod.

-The commission also will be reviewing and revising existing manuals for the following Bylaw sections:.
+The commission also will be reviewing and revising the manuals for the following Bylaw sections:.